VSbr22/ADS505B-Fall22-Group-1/README.md

 #### -- Project Status: [Completed]

 ## Project Intro
 The purpose of this project is to present the process used to find and predict profitable products sold from a Global Superstore.
 Various models were used for regression and classification to determine if products could be predicted to be profitable or not.
-These models include KNN,SVR, Logistic Regression, .
-The Global Superstore data is collected from 01/01/2011 through 12/31/2014 providing years of repetitive buying and purchasing behavbiors.
-In order to better serve company stakeholders the project was established to determine how to increase profit by being able to provide recommendations based on model performance.
+These models include KNN,SVR, Logistic Regression, XGboost .
+The Global Superstore data is collected from 01/01/2011 through 12/31/2014 providing years of repetitive buying and purchasing behaviors.
+In order to better serve company stakeholders, the project was established to determine how to increase profit by being able to provide recommendations based on model performance.

 ### Team 3
 * George Garcia